Widen/javascript-101/session-3/NOTES.md

 I have set up a jsbin with some simple HTML and Javascript.
 The purpose of it is to convert temperatures from Fahrenheit to Celsius and vice versa.

-Currently, it does not do that.
-Your jobs are to figure out why.

-Try not to touch the existing code unless you understand it!

-Assignment:

-1.